Application of SHOD Framework and the resultant outcome

 The Origin

-• Were not effective in helping the business outcomes
+- Were not effective in helping with the business outcomes

 The Impact

-• The frequency of the conversations around performance between the colleagues and their respective line managers, because there was general lack of genuine interest in those conversations
+- The frequency and regularity of the conversations around performance between the colleagues and their respective line managers, because there was a general lack of genuine interest in those conversations

 Measurement